bjesuiter/capacitor-sync-version-cli/README.md

 Options:
   -v, --version                   output the version number -a, --android                   Sync package version to android.
 It will not update iOS, unless --ios is specified. (default: false)
-  -p, --android-allow-prerelease  Allows prerelease versions for android.
-                                  Warning: iOS does not support prerelease versions!
-                                  So If you create a npm package prerelease version and allow prereleases for android, the ios version will simply be the version without prerelease number! (default: false)
+  -p, --android-allow-prerelease  Note: This flag is disabled since 2.0.0 and will be ignored, because it produced unrelieable version codes in android.  (default: false)
   -i, --ios                       Sync package version to ios.
 It will not update Android, unless --android is specified. (default: false)
   -h, --help                      display help for command

   General Information:
-            Version: 0.0.1
+            Version: 2.0.0
             Purpose: This CLI syncs the npm package version to the capacitor android and ios projects.
             Default Behavior: syncs the package version to android and ios, if available